NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Game developers often add scripting capabilities to their engines to ease the design and testing workflow, meanwhile frameworks products are often written in the same programming languages.
 They also explain that the reason for popularity of C family of languages is that "...engines must work close to the hardware and manage memory for performance.
-Low-level, compiled languages allow developers to control fully the hardware and memory."[1 6.3]
+Low-level, compiled languages allow developers to control fully the hardware and memory."
+For C++ in particular, following features is what made it so dominant:
+"abstraction, performance, memory management, platforms support, existing libraries, and community".
+[1 6.3]

-Toftedahl and Engström in their work discovered that on 2018 "Unity is the engine used in approximately 47 % of the games published on Itch.io."[9]
+Toftedahl and Engström in their work discovered that as of 2018 "Unity is the engine used in approximately 47 % of the games published on Itch.io."[9]
 While on Steam it comes as second (13.2%) after Unreal Engine (25.6%).
 They categorize game engines into 4 types:
 - Core Game Engine: collection of product facing tools used to compile games to be executed on target platforms. e.g. id Tech 3, Unity core;